Mongolia: Demographics

-Mongolia's total population as of January 2015 was estimated by the U.S. Census Bureau to be 3,000,251 people, ranking around 121st in the world.
-But the U.S. Department of State Bureau of East Asian and Pacific Affairs uses the United Nations (UN) estimations instead of the U.S. Census Bureau estimations.
-United Nations Department of Economic and Social Affairs Population Division estimates Mongolia's total population (mid-2007) as 2,629,000 (11% less than the U.S. Census Bureau figure).
-UN estimates resemble those made by the Mongolian National Statistical Office (2,612,900, end of June 2007).
-Mongolia's population growth rate is estimated at 1.2% (2007 est.).
-About 59% of the total population is under age 30, 27% of whom are under 14.
-This relatively young and growing population has placed strains on Mongolia's economy.
+Mongolia's total population in 2024 was 3,544,835, per the National Statistics Office of Mongolia.
+This figure includes the total number of Mongolian citizens who usually reside in Mongolia (for more than 183 days or six months), as well as Mongolian citizens living abroad.
+51% of the population was female and 49% male, with 71.2% residing in urban areas, compared to 21.8% in rural areas.
+Mongolia's population growth rate was estimated at 1.2% in 2007.

 The first census in the 20th century was carried out in 1918 and recorded a population of 647,500.
 Since the end of socialism, Mongolia has experienced a decline of total fertility rate (children per woman) that is steeper than in any other country in the world, according to recent UN estimations: in 1970–1975, fertility was estimated to be 7.33 children per woman, dropping to about 2.1 in 2000–2005.
-The decline ended and in 2005–2010, the estimated fertility value increased to 2.5 and stabilised afterwards at the rate of about 2.2–2.3 children per woman.
+The decline ended and in 2005–2010, the fertility value increased to 2.8 in 2013 and stabilized afterwards at a rate of about 2.5-2.6 children per woman around 2020.

-Ethnic Mongols account for about 95% of the population and consist of Khalkha and other groups, all distinguished primarily by dialects of the Mongol language.
+The Mongols are moderately homogeneous; ethnic Mongols account for about 95% of the population and consist of Khalkha and other groups, all distinguished primarily by dialects of the Mongol language.
 The Khalkha make up 86% of the ethnic Mongol population.
 The remaining 14% include Oirats, Buryats and others.
 Turkic peoples (Kazakhs and Tuvans) constitute 4.5% of Mongolia's population, and the rest are Russian, Chinese, Korean and American nationalities.